top of page

 University of Cincinnati

-Programs/Awards: NEXT Innovation Scholars Program, University Honors Program, Cincinnatus University Scholarship, CEAS Excellence Scholarship, UC Students in STEM Scholarship, Dean’s List
+Programs/Awards: NEXT Innovation Scholarship, University Honors Program, Cincinnatus University Scholarship, CEAS Excellence Scholarship, UC Students in STEM Scholarship, Citicorp Scholarship, Economics Professional Development Award, Dean’s List

 Work Experience

-• Conducted research under Dr. Michael Jones at the Kautz-Uible Cryptoeconomics Lab, studying incentives in decentralized systems and developing blockchain solutions to broad economic issues
+• Conduct research under Dr. Michael Jones at the Kautz-Uible Cryptoeconomics Lab, studying incentives in decentralized systems and developing blockchain solutions to broad economic issues

 university_of_cincinnati-logo.png